wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 W> ### Multipart Messages and Binary Files
 W> You should be aware of the `enctype` attribute for the `<form>` element.
 When you want users to upload files from a form, it's an absolute *must* to set `enctype` to `multipart/form-data`.
 This attribute and value combination instructs your browser to send form data in a special way back to the server.
 Essentially, the data representing your file is split into a series of chunks and sent.
 For more information, check out [this great Stack Overflow answer](http://stackoverflow.com/a/4526286).
 W>

-W> Furthermore, remember to include the CSRF token, i.e. `{% csrf_token %}` within your `<form>` element!
+Furthermore, remember to include the CSRF token, i.e. `{% csrf_token %}` within your `<form>` element!
 If you don't do this, Django's [cross-site forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection middleware layer will refuse to accept the form's contents, returning an error.

 ### The `register()` URL Mapping
-With our new view and associated template created, we can now add a URL mapping to said view.
+With our new view and associated template created, we can now add in the URL mapping.
 In Rango's URLs module `rango/urls.py`, modify the `urlpatterns` tuple as shown below.

 {lang="python",linenos=off}
 	urlpatterns = [